Sjoerdfc/texecom-connect/README.md

 ## Introduction

-This is a python module that implements decoding of the Texecom Connect protocol.
+This is a python module that connects Texecom Alarm systems to Home Assistant with MQTT.

 Original work was done by Joseph Heenan, Charly Anderson, davidMbrooke, mpredfearn and lodesmets.
 I added small stuff to make it work how I want it with my Texecom Premier Elite 24 (fw V6.05.03LS1) and Home Assistant.

-I changed the Night Arm in Home Assistant to Part Arm 1, and Home Arm to Part Arm 2.
-Part Arm 3 seems to have the same status byte as 2, so that doesn't work yet.
+- Arming and disarming should work.
+- Part Arm 1, 2 and 3 should all work, and it can be configured what state they should be in Home Assistant in the docker compose config.
+- The alarm control panel and zones (binary sensors) should now become unavailable in Home Assistant when the software is not running/crashed/disconnected.
+- The device classes in Home Assistant can be configured for all zones in the docker compose config.

 ## Requirements